danielsaidi/AppIconKit/README.md

 The SDK has a couple of central types:

-* Use `AlternateAppIcon` to create a list of all alternate icons in your app.
+* Use `AlternateAppIcon` to create alternate icon values for your app.
-* Use `AlternateAppIcon.Collection` to create icon collections.
-* Use an `AlternateAppIconContext` to keep track of the selected icon.
+* Use `AlternateAppIconContext` to keep track of and affect the current icon.
+* Use `AlternateAppIconCollection` to group icons into related collections.
+* Use `AlternateAppIconListItem` when listing an app icon in lits and grids.
+* Use `AlternateAppIconShelf` to list app icons in a vertical list of horizontal shelves.

-You can easily create a `LazyVGrid` picker with icons, or use an `AlternateAppIcon.Shelf`:
+You can easily create a `LazyVGrid` picker with icons, or use an `AlternateAppIconShelf`:

 <p align="center">
     <img src="/Resources/device.png" alt="Screenshot" width=350 />